Gravitational

 differently inside the matter and beyond its limits.
 As a result, the

-occurrence of the 4/3 problem is associated with the fact that the time components
+occurrence of the 4/3 problem is associated with the fact that the time

-the integral vector
+follows that the integral vector

 cannot be considered as a four-momentum of the